binaryphile/nano/README.md

         }

-    Before calling `_ret`, your function must also declare `return_variable_name` locally.
+    Before calling `_ret`, your function must also declare `return_variable_name` locally, as shown.
 Since the variable name may not be a valid identifier string, this is usually done with a `return` clause in case it errors.

     The returned value may be a scalar literal, or may be contained in a named array or hash.
 If passing back an array or hash, simply pass